Find a Qualified Attorney Near You

 Prescription medications are a fact of life.
 So are medication errors.
 Between seven and nine thousand people in the U.S. die each year due to medication errors.
 Many other people experience unreported adverse events.
 Despite this, prescription medication is essential to patient care and well-being.

-Prescription medications ease pain, get rid of infections, and treat mental health conditions.
+Prescription medications ease pain, clear infections, and treat mental health conditions.
 Health care providers are human, and there is room for error with prescription medication.
 There are also measures providers and patients can take to reduce the margins for error.

-This article explores patients' rights and responsibilities in the context of prescription medication.
+This article explores patients’ rights and responsibilities regarding prescription medication.

 Understanding Prescription Medication